 American Shad Restoration

 Three of the rivers (James, Potomac and Susquehanna) have fish passage systems in place so shad can bypass dams and other blockages.

 Several challenges persist for restoration of American shad.
 American shad use the Chesapeake Bay for spawning and nursery habitat, and reside along the Atlantic Coast (outside the Bay) for most of their life.
 If the shad abundance trend reverses from increasing to decreasing, this suggests that there may be factors external to Chesapeake Bay affecting American shad such as predation influences and/or bycatch in coastal fisheries.

 The James River restoration goal of 500,000 American shad above Boshers Dam is based upon the number of shad that can be supported by the 137 miles (11,930 acres) of habitat that became available following construction of the Boshers Dam fishway.

 The Susquehanna River restoration goal of two million American shad above the York Haven Dam was developed for the 1981 FERC hearings during hydro-project relicensing.

 Benchmark restoration goals established via the 2007 ASMFC American Shad Stock Assessment are the targets for each tributary.

 The Susquehanna and James river counts are determined by fish passage data at York Haven and Boshers Dams, respectively.

-Values for the York and Potomac rivers are determined using gill-net data from the Virginia Institute of Marine Science and pound net bycatch and discard data from the Potomac River Fisheries Commission.
-To determine goal achievement, the 1950s commercial Catch per Unit Effort (CPUE) is compared to the current commercial (Potomac River pound net) or fishery-independent York River monitoring CPUE
+Values for the lower James, Rappahannock and York rivers are determined using gill-net data from the Virginia Institute of Marine Science.
+Values for the Potomac River are determined using pound net bycatch and discard data from the Potomac River Fisheries Commission.
+To determine goal achievement, the 1950s commercial Catch per Unit Effort (CPUE) is compared to the current commercial (Potomac River pound net) or fishery-independent CPUE monitoring.